ionic-team/ionic-site/docs/nightly/api/service/$ionicPopup/index.md

   cssClass: &#39;&#39;, // String, The custom CSS class name
   subTitle: &#39;&#39;, // String (optional).
 The sub-title of the popup.
   template: &#39;&#39;, // String (optional).
 The html template to place in the popup body.
   templateUrl: &#39;&#39;, // String (optional).
 The URL of an html template to place in the popup body.
   inputType: // String (default: &#39;text&#39;).
 The type of input to use
+  defaultText: // String (default: &#39;&#39;).
+The initial value placed into the input.
+  maxLength: // Integer (default: null).
+Specify a maxlength attribute for the input.
   inputPlaceholder: // String (default: &#39;&#39;).
 A placeholder to use for the input.
   cancelText: // String (default: &#39;Cancel&#39;.
 The text of the Cancel button.
   cancelType: // String (default: &#39;button-default&#39;).
 The type of the Cancel button.